Géza Hofi: Biography

 Hofi Géza was the highlight of Hungarian cabaret for decades.
 He never followed any pattern or trend; he was always following his own trail.
 His unique performances made him the most popular comedian of his time in Hungary.
 His death created an enormous vacuum in Hungarian comedy, and it is a common consensus among the people who witnessed his performances that there probably never would be another comedian like him.
 It couldn't exactly be categorised as stand-up comedy, though it didn't fit any other category either.
 There are no current comedians in Hungary who would try to emulate his style—his legacy on Hungarian humour is somewhat analogous to that of Beethoven's on German music in the 1800s.
 Tickets for his theatre shows were sold out many months in advance, and he usually performed his shows to packed auditoriums.

-Being a "stand-up" comedian in a totalitarian regime was never an easy task.
+Being a "stand-up" comedian in a authoritarian regime was never an easy task.
 Hofi was walking on thin ice as he never passed up an opportunity to ridicule the obvious absurdities of the communist government.
 However, there are indications that his shows were viewed by those in power as a safe way to ease the people's frustration with the political system.
 In the decades following the anti-communist uprising of 1956 the government was careful not to shut down the voice of the people that Hofi stood for.
 Instead, they chose to let them laugh—and in particular to laugh at those in power.
 Hofi, however, never held back and he had to spend a few nights in prison on numerous occasions.

 Hofi's historical significance — beyond his obvious merits as a comedian — was that he maintained his identity and dignity in a totalitarian regime in situations where most others would have been afraid to cross the line.
 His situation can never be compared to that of those stand-up comedians who make fun of politicians while they live in a country governed by a democratic government.
 Hofi often parodized János Kádár the communist leader of Hungary at the time—and in doing so it wasn't his impeccable match of Kádár's speech patterns that left those in the audience gasping for air, but rather an incisive critique of the contemporary politics.